weidongxu-microsoft/work-notes/design_review/sample-collection.md

 Therefore, the automation is able to locate the JSON example file, and potentially break the aggregated sample and post its components to corresponding location to examples repo.

-This step is done by SDK.
+This step is done by SDK team.
 Only `x-ms-original-file` inline metadata is required.

+### Stage 2: SDK release

-Step 2, when SDK team releases the new package, release pipeline will automatically create a new release tag.
+When SDK team releases the new package, release pipeline will automatically create a new release tag.

 For instance, Java release tag is "azure-resourcemanager_2.7.0".
 Golang release tag is "storage/armstorage/v0.1.1".
 Generally the release tag contains the package name and version.

 This step should be fully automated.

-Step 3, automation to collect the examples.
+### Stage 3: Automation to collect the examples

 Potentially it includes compiler and formatter, if there is requirement to break the aggregated SDK sample to multiple SDK examples.